swinnenteam/LipidQMap/README.md

 - **ID**: any name / identification given to the species.
 - **Class**: the lipid class of the species.
-- **Neutral formula**: the neutral formula of the species.
+- **Neutral Formula**: the neutral formula of the species.
 - **Adducts**: the adduct forms of the species, separated by a comma if multiple.
-- **M-2 isotope**: The ID of the species with one double bond more than the current one, only required if the type II isotope correction algorithm is used.
+- **M-2 Isotope**: The ID of the species with one double bond more than the current one, only required if the type II isotope correction algorithm is used.
-- **Na+ isotope**: The ID of the species with 2 carbons less and 3 double bonds more than the current one, only required if the sodium isotope correction algorithm is used.
+- **Na+ Isotope**: The ID of the species with 2 carbons less and 3 double bonds more than the current one, only required if the sodium isotope correction algorithm is used.
+- **Is standard**: Is this species a standard or not, TRUE or FALSE.
-- **IS amount (pmol / mm2)**: If this species is a standard, how much pmol per mm2 was sprayed.
+- **Standard amount (pmol / mm2)**: If this species is a standard, how much pmol per mm2 was sprayed.
 - **IS**: ID of the standard species that should be used for the quantitation.

 ## Support